 We host Burial Services that convey both the solemnity of the occasion and the joy that comes from celebrating the life of a dear loved one.
 We are happy to attend to all aspects of the service, and we invite our guests to linger as long as they wish, fully enjoying a special and intimate time with friends and family.
 For those who choose it, we also offer Cremation Services; cremation can be a meaningful way in which many families mark the death of a loved one.
 We also offer services tailored to honor those who are military service members and veterans.

-Many customers praised the staff for their kindness, empathy, and support during difficult times, highlighting individuals like Parandis and Lindsey for their exceptional service.
+Many customers praised the staff for their kindness, professionalism, and support during difficult times, particularly highlighting individuals like Parandis, Lindsey, and Belen.

 Beautiful Facilities

-Customers appreciated the well-maintained and peaceful environment of Oakmont Memorial Park, noting its beauty and tranquility.
+Customers appreciated the well-maintained and peaceful environment of Oakmont Memorial Park, describing it as a beautiful and serene resting place.

 Communication Issues

-Some reviews pointed out problems with communication and responsiveness, particularly regarding follow-ups and coordination of services.
+Some reviews pointed out problems with communication and responsiveness from staff, particularly regarding follow-ups and coordination of services.

 Mixed Experiences

-While many reviews were positive, there were also several negative experiences reported, particularly related to customer service and specific incidents.
+While many reviews were positive, there were also several negative experiences reported, particularly related to customer service and specific incidents during services.

 5.0